ahmadalfy/frontend-notes/css/web-fonts.md

 * **Font swap-period**.
 During this period, if the font file is not downloaded, the text will be rendered using the fallback font.
 If the font file is downloaded successfully during, the font will be used normally.
 * **Font failure-period**.
 If the font file is not downloaded the font is marked as a failed load and the fallback font will be used.

 Each period varies according to the browsers.
 Some browsers like IE will render the fallback font first and render the custom font once it is ready.
 Chrome and Firefox will have a block-period of 3 seconds then either use the fallback font or the custom font.
 Safari on iOS have a relatively long block-period of 30 seconds before using the fallback font.
-Because of these variation, a standard was developed to control this behavior using the `font-display` descriptor.
+Because of these variation, a standard was developed (currently a working draft) to control this behavior using the `font-display` descriptor.

 ### `font-display` descriptor